-In permissioned blockchains, maintainers have known real-world identities, which is reflected in the blockchain protocol.
+In permissioned blockchains, maintainers have known real-world identities, which are reflected in the blockchain protocol.
 The maintainers set up and administer validator nodes in the network, and agree on the changes in the transaction processing rules.

 In contrast, in permissionless blockchains (e.g., Bitcoin), maintainers are not reflected within the blockchain protocol.
 Validators in such networks are usually pseudonymous.

 Merkle proofs are used in Exonum in the responses to read requests by light clients.
-Using proofs, a client can verify the authenticity of the response without needing to communicate with multiple full nodes or replicating all transactions in the blockchain.
+Using proofs, a client can verify the authenticity of a response without needing to communicate with multiple full nodes or replicating all transactions in the blockchain.

 Aka hash tree

-A data structure based on a binary tree that allows to calculate an aggregate hash from a list of elements in such a way that any particular element of the list is tied to the overall hash via a short link.
+A data structure based on a binary tree that allows calculating an aggregate hash from a list of elements in such a way that any particular element of the list is tied to the overall hash via a short link.
 (This link is called a Merkle path or Merkle proof.)

 Exonum uses Merkle trees and a similar data structure for maps (Merkle Patricia tree) to collect the entire blockchain state into a single state hash recorded in blocks, and to provide proofs to light clients.

-In cryptographic terms, a Merkle tree implements a commitment scheme to the list of elements in such a way that the size of any opening of the commitment is logarithmic with respect to the number of elements in the list.
+In cryptographic terms, a Merkle tree applies a commitment scheme to the list of elements in such a way that the size of any opening of the commitment is logarithmic with respect to the number of elements in the list.

 A digitally signed piece of data transmitted through an Exonum network.
 There are 2 major kinds of messages:

-- Consensus messages are used among full nodes in the course of the consensus algorithm
+- Consensus messages are used among full nodes in the course of the consensus algorithm;

-- Transactions are used to invoke blockchain state changes and usually come from external clients
+- Transactions are used to invoke blockchain state changes and usually come from external clients.